Environments

 Revoking an API Key

-You can revoke an API key at any time through the Partner Area.Using an API Key
+You can revoke an API key at any time through the Partner Dashboard.Using an API Key

 Once you’ve created an API key, include it in theX-API-Key header of each request.